-Madam Chair, the obligation to prevent chemical weapons attacks applies to all States Parties, no matter how large or small.
+The obligation to prevent chemical weapons attacks applies to all States Parties, no matter how large or small.
 Australia remains deeply concerned that the Russian Federation has not answered the questions that remain around the poisoning of Alexei Navalny.
 As we have said repeatedly, the poisoning cannot be left unexplained.
 Serious questions remain regarding how Mr Navalny came to be exposed to a dangerous nerve agent.
-Under CWC obligations, we once again call on Russia to provide full details.
+Under Convention obligations, we once again call on Russia to provide full details.

-Madam Chair, Australia places a great importance on fulfilling its obligations under the Convention.
-Last month (February) Australia hosted its first ever series of four sequential inspections.
+Australia places a great importance on fulfilling its obligations under the Convention.
+Last month (February), Australia hosted its first ever series of four sequential inspections.
 There was a range of logistical issues for both the Technical Secretariat and the National Authority to work through due to the COVID-19 pandemic.
 Ultimately, the four inspections occurred successfully.
 We call on all States Parties to work with the Technical Secretariat on creative and flexible solutions to allow for industry inspections to continue unabated during the ongoing pandemic.

 Like many countries, Australia faces a number of legacy chemical weapons issues.
 During World War II, a range of chemical agents were imported into Australia for defensive purposes.
 The munitions and agents were disposed of in accordance with the practices of the time.
-This included destruction, burial and disposal at sea.
+This included destruction, burial, and disposal at sea.
 Australia's Department of Defence identified 139 sites where such activities potentially took place.
 The Wartime Remnants Clean-up Program was established to further investigate and where necessary, undertake hazard reduction of these sites.
-The program has commenced prioritised Hazard Assessments and is currently undertaking the remediation of an identified destruction site.
-The establishment of a Virtual Facility Arrangement will provide a suitable mechanism to support the program in the management of SOCW, and Australia's full co-operation with the OPCW on this important work is assured.
+The Program has commenced prioritised hazard assessments and is currently undertaking the remediation of an identified destruction site.
+The establishment of a Virtual Facility Arrangement will provide a suitable mechanism to support the Program in the management of suspected old chemical weapons, and Australia's full cooperation with the OPCW on this important work is assured.

-Australia is continuing to support CWC implementation in the Indo-Pacific region.
-We look forward to welcoming a delegation from Malaysia later this month as part of the OPCW Partnership program.
-Our two National Authorities will collaborate on issues including CWC implementation legislation, chemical safety and security and regulating the import and export of Scheduled chemicals.
+Australia is continuing to support Convention implementation in the Indo-Pacific region.
+We look forward to welcoming a delegation from Malaysia later this month as part of the OPCW Mentorship/Partnership Programme.
+Our two National Authorities will collaborate on issues including Convention implementation legislation, chemical safety and security, and regulating the import and export of scheduled chemicals.

-It's vital that the OPCW continues to strengthen is analytical and technical capacity.
-Australia was pleased to have one of our laboratories achieve OPCW Designated Laboratory status late last year and join the global network of facilities with biomedical and environmental sampling capability.
+It is vital that the OPCW continues to strengthen its analytical and technical capacity.
+Australia was pleased to have one of our laboratories achieve OPCW designated laboratory status late last year and join the global network of facilities with biomedical and environmental sampling capability.

-I praise all member states that have contributed to the construction and operation of the Centre for Chemistry and Technology (CCT).
-This state-of-the art facility is a key component of our ability to meet 21st century challenges.
-This is why I'm very proud to announce that Australia will donate an additional AUD150,000 to the CCT.
+I praise all Member States that have contributed to the construction and operation of the Centre for Chemistry and Technology (ChemTech Centre).
+This state-of-the art facility is a key component of our ability to meet twenty-first century challenges.
+This is why I am very proud to announce that Australia will donate an additional AUD 150,000 to the ChemTech Centre.

-Madam Chair, I would like to thank delegations for their continued support for the Organisational Governance facilitation.
-I continue to be heartened by the active high-level participation of delegations as we seek to give the organisational more flexibility while staying true to its non-tenure nature.
-This constructive engagement should be encouraged in the lead up to the Fifth Review Conference and action taken before the end of this year as we seek to place the OPCW in the best possible position to deal with the challenges of the future.
+I would like to thank delegations for their continued support for the organisational governance facilitation.
+I continue to be heartened by the active high-level participation of delegations as we seek to give the Organisation more flexibility while staying true to its non-tenure nature.
+This constructive engagement should be encouraged in the lead-up to the Fifth Review Conference and action taken before the end of this year as we seek to place the OPCW in the best possible position to deal with the challenges of the future.